The Midlife Edit

 Maybe this is you

-You've built a life — raised kids, built a career, held things together — and now you're looking at it and asking whether any of it was actually for you.
+You’ve built a life — raised kids, built a career, held things together — and now you’re asking whether any of it was actually for you.

-A diagnosis, a job loss, an empty house, a faith that crumbled — something cracked open and now you can't quite close it again.
-You're not sure you want to.
+Something cracked open — a diagnosis, a job loss, a divorce, an empty house, a faith that crumbled — and you can’t quite close it again.

 I know this question